 Discount for Non-Members:

 Groups of 7-10: $305 per person

 In a special tribute to Joan Shelk, DNA Past President and the developer of our first workshops, a special phototherapy program has been developed.
 The Fundamentals of Phototherapy is an intensive one-day training for those administering light therapy under a doctor's supervision.
 This workshop covers psoriasis and other photo-responsive skin diseases: PUVA, narrow and broad band UVB therapy, equipment operation and metering, and other responsibilities associated with phototherapy administration.
 Participants who complete this workshop in its entirety will be awarded 7.0 contact hours.
-This course will run from 8:00 AM to 5:00 PM; continental breakfast and lunch will be served.
 If you have any questions about the specifics of the Phototherapy Workshop, please contact the DNA National Office at email@example.com or 1-800-454-4362.